 - Experimental design and methods describe the experiments to be performed for each specific aim.
 Well-established methods can be referenced briefly; new, experimental, or unorthodox methods should be described in more detail.
 This section should end with a timetable for task prioritization and completion.

 - References should conform to accepted thesis format and style, as set by the MIT Library.

-Students must present their proposal before the end of September in their fourth year, or within eight weeks of submission of the thesis proposal.
+Students must present their proposal before the end of Fall term in their fourth year.
 The student should be prepared to discuss all aspects of the proposal in depth.